mus-format/mus-go/README.md

 Unlike the `ord` package, `pm` encodes pointers with the Mapping pointer flag, which is described in the
 [MUS format specification](https://github.com/mus-format/specification#format-features).
-Thanks to this package, you can encode data structures such as a graph or a linked list (corresponding examples can be found at [mus-examples-go](https://github.com/mus-format/mus-examples-go/tree/main/pm)).
+Thanks to this package, we can encode data structures such as graphs or linked lists (corresponding examples can be found at [mus-examples-go](https://github.com/mus-format/mus-examples-go/tree/main/pm)).

 # Structs Support
-In fact, mus-go does not support structural data types.
-You will have to implement the `mus.Marshaller`, `mus.Unmarshaller`, `mus.Sizer` interfaces yourself, but it is not difficult at all.
-For example:
+In fact, mus-go does not support structural data types, which means that we will have to implement the `mus.Marshaller`, `mus.Unmarshaller` and `mus.Sizer` interfaces ourselves.
+But it's not difficult at all, for example:
 ```go
 package main